bmschmidt/medicalHeritageVM/README.md

 In our workshop at the National Library of Medicine, we'll learn how to use special software for mining images and texts.
-The problem is that this software has lots of **dependencies** -- things that need to be installed in order for it to work -- and the process for installing of this stuff is time-consuming and varies across different computers.
+The problem is that this software has lots of **dependencies** -- things that need to be installed in order for it to work -- and the process for installing all of this stuff is time-consuming and varies across different computers.

 To simplify things, Ben and Miriam have set up a **virtual machine**,